lab11/hamster/README.md

-type-brite
+Hamster
 ==========

-A system that changes the brightness of a hue light depending on how fast you type
+A system that changes the brightness of a hue light depending on how fast you type, just like a hamster running on a wheel.

 What you need:
 * mac osx